Koehtml/FE-Simulator-Lite/README.md

 # FE Exam Practice Software

-A Python-based practice software that simulates the NCEES FE (Fundamentals of Engineering) Exam environment.
+A Python-based practice software that simulates the NCEES FE (Fundamentals of Engineering) Civil Exam environment.
 This application helps engineering students prepare for their FE exam by providing a similar interface and practice problems.

 ## Features